digital-societies-institute/digital-societies-institute/index.md

 intro_image: "images/illustrations/pointing.svg"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
-show_call_box: false
+show_call_box: true
 ---

 # Digital City Institute

-is a **think tank** exploring the concept of **'Digital Cities'** as the foundation for social interaction technologies within modern communities.
+is a **think tank** exploring the concept of **'Digital Cities'** as the foundation for social interaction technologies within modern communities and how they will be implemented.